-Welcome to the Kosmos Path to Professor resource page.
+Welcome to the IHS Academic Path to Professor resource page.
 Here you will find a collection of IHS Academic material, organized for you based on your current stage as a student.
 The goal of these pages is to provide step by step advice for how you can best prepare yourself and how IHS can help you in your career at each stage on your way to becoming a professor.

 Because this is a work in progress, if you have suggestions for further information or resources we can provide, please email us at email@example.com

 Undergraduate students, find information that will assist you in choosing a graduate school, how to prepare for an interview, asking for reference letters, writing skills and techniques, how to get involved in research, and even how to be prepared to start publishing papers.
 This page also provides information about specific graduate schools and the programs they offer.
 These materials are helpful to undergraduate students who are still undecided about what discipline to concentrate in.

 If you are in the first half of your PhD program or working on Master’s level coursework, you can find information on how to network with professors and colleagues, tips and techniques for publishing papers in journals, conducting research, obtaining funds for research and study, and much more.
 This information will help you prepare for your final stage in graduate school as you look forward to writing your dissertation and establish stronger professional relationships with your colleagues and professors.